realA10001986/VSR/README.md

 #### <ins>Settings for BTTFN communication</ins>

-##### &#9193; Hostname or IP address of TCD
+##### &#9193; Hostname of TCD

-If you want to have your VSR to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.
-Hostname is preferred because it makes the setup independent of the network environment.
+If you want to have your SID to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - here.
+Although specifying the TCD's IP address is supported as well, the hostname is preferred because it makes your setup independent of the network environment.

-##### &#9193; Follow TCD night-mode

-If this option is checked, and your TCD goes into night mode, the VSR will disable or dim the display and the button lights, and reduce its audio volume.

 ##### &#9193; Follow TCD fake power

 If this option is checked, and your TCD is equipped with a fake power switch, the VSR will also fake-power up/down.
 If fake power is off, the VSR will be dark and it will ignore all input from buttons.

+##### &#9193; Follow TCD night-mode

+If this option is checked, and your TCD goes into night mode, the VSR will disable or dim the display and the button lights, and reduce its audio volume.

 ##### &#9193; TT buttons trigger BTTFN-wide TT